 In states of play, whether between human children or lion cubs, in-group aggressions are largely dampened.
 A bite or shove that might lead to escalating hostilities in states of play is made sense of by the implicit framing of the experience as one of play.
 This often unspoken bracketing of events as play protects developing minds and bodies.
 Play is how we learn social cooperation and to modulate aggression.
 If an experience is too overwhelming, the framing of the experience as play can be broken, which if it is truly playful, should end the encounter.
 When we are young, we especially rely on play to imitate and embody experiences we later may be expected to perform.
 Because of play, we are protected from being overwhelmed by circumstances we’re not yet mature enough to handle.

-When sexual abuse occurs during the first decades of life — or at any age by someone close or depended upon — it may be impossible to overcome the instinctual understanding of relationships that occurs through play, as well as through attachment.
+When sexual trauma occurs during the first decades of life — or at any age by someone close or depended upon — it may be impossible to overcome the instinctual understanding of relationships that occurs through play, as well as through attachment.
 Humans innately anticipate the protective boundaries of play and attachment, and the prioritizing of social bonds over personal aggression and gratification.
 When these boundaries aren’t respected, and instead are exploited, the only way to psychologically (if not also physically) survive the encounter may be by introjecting the attitudes, behaviors, and fantasies of the perpetrator.
 As discussed in a prior post, this can lead to experiencing the abuser as an inner part of the self, or an intrusive voice (or image) associated with memories of what happened.
 When activated during sex, it can be profoundly triggering, and survivors report feeling sexually passive in intimate relationships as they did during the abuse, or avoid sex entirely.
 Others continue to dissociate (often through substance use) feelings of vulnerability so they can experience arousal.
 As Ogden and her colleagues noted, there is difficulty “linking sexual attraction and desire with attachment and play.”4

 “In addition to explicit sexual actions, sexuality movement sequences include recognized courtship and flirting behaviors that indicate attraction — smiling, eye contact, higher-pitched vocalizations at a higher volume, animated, exaggerated gestures and facial expression… — and often include playful behavior that indicates the simultaneous arousal of the play action system.”5